XYUnknown/PrimroseAE/README.md

   - Make sure you are in the directory `PrimroseAE`
   - Run command: `cargo run example_unique.rs unique 3`
   - Generated code can be found in the directory `./gen_code/unique/`
-  - For this example we expect that three files each with a different container implementation are generated:
+  - For this example we expect that four files each with a different container implementation are generated:
     - `./gen_code/unique/unique0.rs`
     - `./gen_code/unique/unique1.rs`
     - `./gen_code/unique/unique2.rs`
+    - `./gen_code/unique/unique3.rs`
   - To compile the generated Rust code, go to `Cargo.toml`, add at the end for the code you want to compile:
     ```
     [[bin]]